Two yurts in the steppe near Nalaikh, Mongolia

 Area of intervention: renewable energy and energy efficiency

-Debt conversion of up to 29 million euros was also agreed.
+Debt conversion to the amount of 29 million euros was also agreed.
 Under this “debt-to-health” swap, Mongolia undertakes to support the work of the Global Fund to Fight AIDS, Tuberculosis and Malaria in the country, and in return receives debt relief from Germany for at least the equivalent amount.

 SDG trends for Mongolia